Choosing the Perfect Paint Finish: From Matte to High Gloss

 Function

-• For high-traffic, high-use rooms like kitchens, bathrooms, and kids’ rooms, opt for a durable, scrubbable finish like satin or semi-gloss.
-These provide protection from stains, moisture, and grime while still being easy to clean.
+- For busy rooms like kitchens, bathrooms, and kids’ spaces, choose durable finishes such as satin or semi-gloss.
+They resist stains, moisture, and grime while being easy to clean.

 Style